 A student ineligible for financial aid due to SAP policy will need to do the following to regain eligibility: Appeal his/her ineligibility and have the appeal approved; achieve at least the minimum cumulative grade point average (1.5 for freshman, 2.0 for continuing undergraduates or 3.0 for graduate students); or maintain the appropriate pace needed for earning his/her degree.

 If a student believes that his/her satisfactory progress as determined by the Financial Aid Office is incorrect, it is the student's responsibility to contact the Financial Aid Office and provide documentation of changes in information to the transcript (i.e., grade changes, completion of incomplete classes, etc.).

 Students may appeal their ineligibility due to circumstances beyond their control, i.e., death of a family member, student illness/hospitalization.

 A written letter of appeal may be submitted to the Financial Aid Office for review.
 Appeals should explain in detail the reason(s) for not meeting the standards of academic progress.
-Appeals must be submitted and approved prior to the end of the semester for which the student is appealing to receive financial aid.
+Appeals must be submitted prior to a specific deadline for each semester.
+November 1 for the fall semester, April 1 for the spring semester, and July 1 for the summer semester.
 Members of the Appeals Committee for Satisfactory Academic Progress include a representative from the Academic Advising Office, a faculty member, a member of the CARE Team, university services associate, and the director of financial aid or her designee.

 Additional Outside Resources